tash192dev/basic-report-typst-template-UoA/titlepage.typ

   affiliation,
   logo,
-  heading-font,             // the heading-font is also used for all text on the titlepage info-size,                // used throughout the document for "info text" ) = {
+  heading-font,             // the heading-font is also used for all text on the titlepage heading-color,            // heading-color applies as well for the title info-size,                // used throughout the document for "info text" ) = {